anton-weigardh/Getting-and-Cleaning-Data/README.md

 1) **Data import**
     In line 17-28, data is imported into R. As mentioned earlier the data must be in the working directory.
+    This step usually take some time, especially for thee larger files.
 2) **Adding data together**
     In line 34, a data frame, `merge_data` with combined data is created.
 3) **Extraction of means and standard deviations**
     Line 36-45 sorts out the means and standard deviations.
+In this step, some means and standard deviation were sorted out.
+In the writers opinion, they did not fit the criteria of the task.
+Features that were sorted out had the name meanFreq.
+In these lines, the names are also set for the features.
 4) **Adding additional data, descriptive renaming**
     In line 51-73 Activity Data and Subject ID is added.
     Labels of the columns are changed and some clean up is performed.